navikt/nada/docs/share-insight/data-packages.md

 ---

-## Why datapackages?
+## Why data packages?

-With datapackages you can create and publish datastories directly from notebooks or scripts.
+With data packages you can create and publish datastories directly from notebooks or scripts.
 You can combine data visualizations with formatted text, tables, images, html and PDFs to create your datastory.
-The easiest way to create datapackages is using notebooks.
+The easiest way to create data packages is using notebooks.
 See <a href="https://deetly.github.io/docs/intro.html">deetly</a> for examples and getting started documentation.

-## Creating datapackages with notebooks
+## Creating data packages with notebooks

 ```python
 import deetly